rootasjey/pokestats/README.md

 ```

+## Purpose and Features

+While building a Pokedex with web technologies, I found myself missing some features from [PokeAPI](http://pokeapi.co) (though I'm very glad this open API exists).

+This is my attempt to provide additional features.

+*Pokestats* builds is own data for some queries (based on from [PokeAPI](http://pokeapi.co)).

+Features:

+* GraphQL implementation for data optimizations (get only what you need)
+* The `list` endpoint returns a Pokemon `id` and a `Sprites` fields
+* A `search` endpoint to query partial Pokemons' names
+* Sprites endpoints
+* Average Pokemons' statistics endpoint by types
+* Like/Dislike endpoint

 ## Caching

 As some queries are expensive, the server caches and saves data (in `JSON` format) for stable information (information which doesn't change frequently) and serves it in subsequent requests.